golsun/SpaceFusion/README.md

 # SpaceFusion
 SpaceFusion is a regularized multi-task learning paradigm proposed to align and structure the unstructured latent spaces learned by different models trained over different datasets.
-Of particular interest is its application to neural conversation modelling, where SpaceFusion is used to jointly optimize the relevance and diversity of generated responses [NAACL-19](https://arxiv.org/abs/1902.11205).
+Of particular interest is its application to neural conversation modelling, where SpaceFusion is used to jointly optimize the relevance and diversity of generated responses.

-### News
-* Provided [scripts](https://github.com/golsun/SpaceFusion/tree/master/data) to generate **Switchboard** and **Reddit** dataset.
+More documents:
+* our paper at NAACL'19 [PDF](https://arxiv.org/abs/1902.11205).
-* The [slides](https://github.com/golsun/SpaceFusion/blob/master/slides.pdf) presented at NAACL-HLT 2019 is available.
+* The [slides](https://github.com/golsun/SpaceFusion/blob/master/slides.pdf) presented at NAACL'19.
-* We published a [blog](https://www.microsoft.com/en-us/research/blog/spacefusion-structuring-the-unstructured-latent-space-for-conversational-ai/) to discuss the intuition and implication
+* We published a [MSR blog](https://www.microsoft.com/en-us/research/blog/spacefusion-structuring-the-unstructured-latent-space-for-conversational-ai/) to discuss the intuition and implication
-* A Keras [implementation](https://github.com/golsun/SpaceFusion/tree/master/src) is provided

 ## Requirement
 the code is tested using Python 3.6 and Keras 2.2.4